Released: 22nd July 2002

 Chart run: 2-5-9-15-20-22-27-35-41-48-51-67-71

-Quite unexpectedly, the climax of Automatic High is a somewhat understated affair (well, as understated as an S Club Juniors song can be).
+The climax of Automatic High is a somewhat understated affair (well, as understated as an S Club Juniors song can be).
 The final chorus is subject to some echoed backing vocals – and a few “Oh-oh-OH”s for good measure – but overall, it’s a relatively subtle conclusion.
-Perhaps that’s why the single has fared somewhat unfavourably compared to those either side of it.
+Perhaps that’s why the single has fared somewhat unfavourably compared to those on either side of it.
 However, in the right context (mainly one involving the summer months), this song still has the propensity to evoke a lot of enjoyment.

 There’s also a more macabre subplot, which sees miniature versions of Aaron and Jay occupying sandcastles built by Stacey and Hannah…who run away as the tide comes in, engulfing their creation, and presumably sweeping the boys to a watery demise.
 Questionable plot twist aside, Automatic High fits very comfortably into the sun-drenched aesthetic of the S Club franchise and gives the group ample opportunity to start developing personalities around themselves.